UBCSailbot/docs/docs/reference/python/conventions.md

 # Conventions

 At UBC Sailbot, we follow standards in how we code to maintain a clean and comprehensible codebase.
-This page addresses what conventions we use specifically when programming in Python, and standards may vary depending on the tools that you are using (for example, C++).
+This page addresses what conventions we use specifically when programming in Python.

 ## Style guide